 Free Attractions: Britain’s Secret Weapon

-London’s national museums are free — permanently, for everyone, with no booking required for the permanent collections.
-This is exceptional by global standards and should be the foundation of any budget visit to London:
+London’s national museums are free — permanently, for everyone.
+This is exceptional by global standards and should be the foundation of any budget visit to London.
+Most need no booking for the permanent collections, though a few (the British Museum among them) now ask you to reserve a free timed-entry slot online during peak months — entry itself stays free either way:

 - British Museum — one of the world’s greatest collections (Rosetta Stone, Elgin Marbles, Egyptian mummies)